BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 the documents in respect of which the application is not complete.

-3. Where the group supervisor determines that the application is complete, it shall notify the applicant without delay that the application is complete and the date from which the six month period referred to in Article 231 of Directive 2009/138/EC.
+3. Where the group supervisor determines that the application is complete, it shall notify the applicant without delay that the application is complete and the date from which the six month period referred to in Article 231 of Directive/EC.
 That date shall be the date on which the complete application was received.

 ##### Article 349